micromata/knockout/markdown/binding-preprocessing.md

 ---
 kind: documentation
-title: Extending the binding syntax using preprocessing
+title: Binding preprocessing
-cat: 5
+cat: 3
 ---

-*Note: This is an advanced technique, typically used only when creating libraries of reusable bindings or extended syntaxes.
+*Note: Extending the binding syntax using preprocessing is an advanced technique, typically used only when creating libraries of reusable bindings or extended syntaxes.
 It's not something you'll normally need to do when building applications with Knockout.*

 Starting with Knockout 3.0, developers can define custom syntaxes by providing callbacks that rewrite DOM nodes and binding strings during the binding process.